Component List for building definition elements

 - system_sensible_latent [W]: Latent heat introduced by control system in space.
 Positive for humidification and negative for dehumidification.

-Component to define the exterior surfaces of the building: vertical or inclined walls and horizontal or inclined roofs.
+Component to define the Building surfaces of the building: vertical or inclined walls,horizontal or inclined roofs, interior walls, slabs, underground walls, etc.

 Parameters